Choosing Between Low and High Deductible Health Insurance Plans

 When invested in mutual funds spent on qualifying/covered medical expenses or invested in stocks as defined by the IRS, HSA funds can earn you interest.
 You’re eligible to contribute to one provided you don’t have other health coverage options and actively qualify for a high deductible health plan.
 The IRS has set certain rules for qualifying HDHPs such as minimum deductibles and out-of-pocket spending limits for both individuals and families.

-Other factors to weigh
+Other health insurance factors

 Apart from the monthly premiums and deductibles, there are other factors to consider when choosing between low and high deductible insurance plans.